-- + A variety of foods.
-Focus on vegetables, proteins and allergenic foods. - Meats if your family eats them. - [†] Eggs, nuts, peanut butter, fish, shellfish, sesame (hummus) as one of baby's first foods to help avoid allergies. - + 3 servings of peanut butter per week (2 teaspoons peanut butter mixed into puree). - + Water in a sippy cup with each meal. - Offer baby what the family is eating.
+- One food from each of the food groups above at each meal. - Eggs, nuts, peanut butter, fish, sesame (hummus) as one of baby's first foods to help avoid allergy. - 3 servings of peanut butter per week (2 teaspoons peanut butter mixed into puree). - Water in a sippy cup with each meal. - Offer baby what the family is eating.
 Soups and stews can be easily mashed or pureed.